Zero-Shot Prompting: When the Model Gets Nothing But the Task

 Start with Structure, Add Examples If Needed

-My recommended approach: start every prompt as a structured zero-shot (all 6 bands, no examples).
-If the output is not right, add examples to the DATA band.
-This approach minimizes token usage while maximizing specification completeness.
+My advice: start every prompt as a structured zero-shot (all 6 bands, no examples).
+If the output is wrong, add examples to the DATA band.
+This uses fewer tokens and keeps your spec complete.

-Generate structured zero-shot prompts automatically with sinc-LLM.
-Paste your raw idea and get all 6 bands filled in — no examples needed for most common tasks.
+Generate structured zero-shot prompts with sinc-LLM.
+Paste your raw idea and get all 6 bands filled in.
+No examples needed for most common tasks.